 The Hirshhorn mourns the life of Sam Gilliam.

 Anyone wishing to share their expression of sympathy is invited to email hirshhorn.inmemoriam@si.edu.
-The museum will forward condolences to Sam Gilliam’s family and studio family.
+The Museum will forward condolences to Sam Gilliam’s family and studio family.

 About the Artist